Policy & Communications

 Carbon to Sea has provided multiple public letters in support of policy change.

-- Input to NOAA on guidance related to designation of new Regional Ocean Partnerships
+- Comment letter: NOAA on guidance related to designation of new Regional Ocean Partnerships

-- Input to the UNFCCC Ocean and Climate Change Dialogue 2024
+- Comment letter: UNFCCC Ocean and Climate Change Dialogue 2024

-- Input to DOE’s Carbon Dioxide Removal Purchasing (CO2RP) Challenge
+- Comment letter: DOE’s Carbon Dioxide Removal Purchasing (CO2RP) Challenge

-- Input to U.S. Marine Carbon Dioxide Removal Research Plan
+- Comment letter: White House Fast Track Action Committee and the U.S. Marine Carbon Dioxide Removal Research Plan

 Key federal ocean-based carbon dioxide removal investments in FY23 included: